The Role of Hormones in Fertility

 - High levels of follicle-stimulating hormone (FSH) in a woman’s blood could reduce chances of getting pregnant.

-- Abnormal levels of estradiol, an important form of estrogen, decreases chances of IVF success.
+- Abnormal levels of estradiol, an important form of estrogen, decreases chances of in vitro fertilization (IVF) success.

 - Insufficient levels of luteinizing hormone (LH), which stimulates the ovaries to release an egg and start producing progesterone, can also be a cause of fertility problems.